stuartdb/better-crawldb/README.md

 License
 -------

-Better CrawlDB is released into the public domain.
+better-crawldb is released into the public domain.